Summary: Historical analogs point to the likely impacts of a weak stratospheric polar vortex and an amplified MJO forecast

 Sudden Stratospheric Warming

-While the initial onset of a negative AO pattern in December occurred in conjunction with a relatively strong polar vortex in the stratosphere, a sudden weakening of the vortex around the turn of the year created a much more coherent Arctic anomaly, with strong vertical coupling between the troposphere and the stratosphere.
-The 10mb westerly flow at 60°N reversed to an easterly direction on January 5, marking the occurrence of a “sudden stratospheric warming” event.
+While the initial onset of a negative AO pattern in December occurred in conjunction with a relatively strong polar vortex in the stratosphere, a sudden weakening of the vortex around the turn of the year created a much more coherent Arctic anomaly, with strong vertical coupling between the troposphere and the stratosphere (figure 3).
+The 10mb westerly flow at 60°N reversed to an easterly direction on January 5 (Figure 2), marking the occurrence of a “sudden stratospheric warming” event.

 Remarkably, the stratosphere polar vortex has shown little recovery in the more than 2 weeks since the vortex disruption, and recent forecasts are showing another round of weakening – after a brief recovery – in the next two weeks.

-The expected re-weakening of the stratospheric westerlies is linked to another major anomaly that models are expecting to emerge by early February: a very strong pulse of MJO wave energy in the western Pacific.
-The MJO index is predicted to move into phases 6 and 7, which are favorable for additional weakening of the polar vortex; this is because the transfer of wave energy from MJO 6/7 into the North Pacific lines up with the climatological stationary wave and enhances the upward energy flux that disrupts the westerly flow aloft.
+The expected re-weakening of the stratospheric westerlies is linked to another major anomaly that models are expecting to emerge by early February: a very strong pulse of Madden-Julian oscillation (MJO) wave energy in the western Pacific.
+The MJO forecast shows the MJO index is predicted to move into phases 6 and 7 (figure 5), which are favorable for additional weakening of the polar vortex; this is because the transfer of wave energy from MJO 6/7 into the North Pacific lines up with the climatological stationary wave and enhances the upward energy flux that disrupts the westerly flow aloft.
 The relatively predictable evolution and well-known global impacts of the MJO provide a foundation for long-lead forecasts worldwide.

-As an aside, the GEFS extended ensemble forecast has been calling for an MJO transition into phases 6 and 7 for several weeks, and while the GEFS was a bit too early with this, its long-lead MJO forecast provided a major hint that disruption to the polar vortex could be long-lived.
-Here’s our MJO forecast graphic from December 29.
+As an aside, the GEFS extended ensemble MJO forecast has been calling for an MJO transition into phases 6 and 7 for several weeks, and while the GEFS was a bit too early with this, its long-lead MJO forecast provided a major hint that disruption to the polar vortex could be long-lived.

 What can we say about potential impacts from this remarkable alignment of a strong MJO 6/7 pulse and an already-weak stratospheric vortex?
 To answer this, we glean insight from the World Climate Service subseasonal index analogs tool, which allows users to explore combinations of different climate phenomena.